-- encoded position in the same alert, since position in a previously received alert is not referenced in the processing of a new ELT(DT) alert. - 5) After position confirmation, the new DOA position matches the MCC Reference Position (vs. 20-km threshold) and the time of the latest burst used to compute the new DOA position is at least 15 minutes from the time of the latest beacon burst used to compute each previously sent DOA position that matched the MCC Reference Position. - 6) After position confirmation, the new DOA position is a position conflict and the time of the latest burst used to compute the new DOA position is at least 10 minutes from the time of the latest beacon burst used to compute each previously sent DOA position conflict alert. - 7) For an ELT(DT), within 30 seconds of activation, the detect (reference) time of the new alert: - a) differs by at least three (3) seconds from the reference time for all previously sent alerts; or - b) differs by at least three (3) seconds from the reference time for all previously sent alerts with DOA position and the new alert contains DOA position; or - c) differs by at least three (3) seconds from the reference time for all previously sent alerts with refined encoded position and the new alert contains refined encoded position (FGBs only); or - d) differs by at least three (3) seconds from the reference time for all previously sent alerts with encoded position and the new alert contains encoded position. - Note that DOA position will only be provided for ELT(DT)s if the MEOLUT is commissioned for fast-moving beacon location accuracy, and that associated C/S specifications are not finalized. - 8) For an ELT(DT), the new alert contains DOA or encoded position, and the reference time of the new alert differs by at least 10 minutes from the reference time for all previously sent alerts.
-It is expected that ELT(DT) processing will be enhanced by early 2024 to send the "best" new solution every 10 minutes, rather than the most recent solution after 10 minutes. - 9) For an ELT(DT), based on service area information available to the MCC, the new alert contains DOA or encoded position located in an area for which the associated MCC or associated distress authority has not previously been sent an alert.
+- encoded position in the same alert, since position in a previously received alert is not referenced in the processing of a new ELT(DT) alert. - 5) After position confirmation, the new DOA position matches the MCC Reference Position (vs. 20-km threshold) and the time of the latest burst used to compute the new DOA position is at least 15 minutes from the time of the latest beacon burst used to compute each previously sent DOA position that matched the MCC Reference Position. - 6) After position confirmation, the new DOA position is a position conflict and the time of the latest burst used to compute the new DOA position is at least 10 minutes from the time of the latest beacon burst used to compute each previously sent DOA position conflict alert. - 7) For an ELT(DT), within 30 seconds of activation, the detect (reference) time of the new alert: - a) differs by at least three (3) seconds from the reference time for all previously sent alerts; or - b) differs by at least three (3) seconds from the reference time for all previously sent alerts with DOA position and the new alert contains DOA position; or - c) differs by at least three (3) seconds from the reference time for all previously sent alerts with refined encoded position and the new alert contains refined encoded position (FGBs only); or - d) differs by at least three (3) seconds from the reference time for all previously sent alerts with encoded position and the new alert contains encoded position. - Note that DOA position will only be provided for ELT(DT)s if the MEOLUT is commissioned for fast-moving beacon location accuracy, and that associated C/S specifications are not finalized. - 8) For an ELT(DT), if an alert has been received with a more recent detect time than the most recent detect time sent and 10 minutes have past since the previous alert was sent, then the best new solution is sent, per the following criteria (listed from highest to lowest priority): - a) The alert with the most recent detect time and GNSS (encoded) position, if an alert is available with GNSS position and a detect time more recent than the most recent detect time sent - b) The alert with the most recent detect time and DOA position, if an alert is available with DOA position and a detect time more recent than the most recent detect time sent - c) The alert with the most recent detect time, if an alert is available with a detect time more recent than the most recent detect time sent. - 9) For an ELT(DT), based on service area information available to the MCC, the new alert contains DOA or encoded position located in an area for which the associated MCC or associated distress authority has not previously been sent an alert.
 Since position is not confirmed for ELT(DT), the distribution list for an ELT(DT) activation may increase indefinitely if the aircraft moves into new SRR areas.